top of page

 The Mission

-The film will assist in the making of a cultural moment that reaches beyond the choir, in which likeminded as well as unlikely bedfellows come together for the cause of saving and celebrating the rock spaces that remain.
 The mission is to raise awareness of this unique natural geo-heritage, to appreciate the consequent culture that the city is blessed with, and, to advocate for related interventions in the planning of Hyderabad’s development.
 It suggests ways to balance Hyderabad’s rapid urban growth with the retention of a healthful intersecting aesthetic, ecological, geological and cultural landscape that renders the city unique.

 In a lighter but related vein, the film recognizes a need to wrestle with the well-known Hyderabadi laid back temperament.
 A wry mocking self-awareness about this temperament is a part of the archetypal Hyderabadi persona.
 Jokes, banter, even poetry about this character trait enriches and enlivens living in the city.
 One small example is the local saying: Susti ke Aadi, Hyderabadi!

-Perhaps, especially, because of this attitude, the film focuses on being a catalyst and an ongoing wake up call for the precious rocks and what they mean for the city of Hyderabad.
-Through a strategic outreach plan of film screenings and distribution, the film will reach people in different neighbourhoods and communities in the city, and, children and youth in schools & colleges.
-Other Kohinoors Project (see here) offers some actionable ideas to make children, citizens, policy makers and planners more geo-aware, and, suggests roadmaps to retain our stunning geo-heritage.
-If this balance is struck, it could set Hyderabad up as an exemplar modern city that does not sacrifice urban development to conservation of natural heritage.
-Indeed the city’s balanced development, natural heritage and allied remarkable cultural sensibility may suggest an ideal that other cities could aspire towards.
+The Other Kohinoors Project (see here) offers some actionable ideas to make children, citizens, policy makers and planners more geo-aware, and, suggests roadmaps to retain our stunning geo-heritage.
+If this balance is struck, it could set Hyderabad up as an exemplar modern city that does not sacrifice conservation of natural heritage to urban development.
+Indeed, the city’s development alongside its natural heritage and allied remarkable cultural sensibility may suggest an ideal that other cities could aspire towards.

 We are proud and happy that so many friends and supporters have joined us in this journey of making the film.